f007kht/osprey-experimental/README.md

 - Uses `requirements.txt` for dependency management
 - Configured with CPU-only PyTorch builds for cloud compatibility
 - System dependencies (Tesseract OCR, libGL) installed via Dockerfile
+- **Explicitly configured for CPU-only operation** - prevents GPU detection issues that can crash Streamlit

 **Previous deployment attempts on Streamlit Cloud:**
 The deployment process and troubleshooting steps for Streamlit Cloud are documented in `deployment-logs/streamlit-cloud-deployment-log.txt`.
 Memory limitations (1GB RAM) on Streamlit Cloud's free tier led to migration to Hugging Face Spaces.

+**Why Hugging Face Spaces:**

+The project was moved to Hugging Face Spaces for three primary reasons:

+1. **File Size Limitations**: Docling's required model files and dependencies exceed Streamlit Cloud's deployment specifications.
+Hugging Face Spaces supports Docker deployments with larger storage capacities, allowing all necessary models and dependencies to be included.

+2. **GPU/Compute Detection Issues**: The platform provides reliable CPU-only compute environments, and the app is explicitly configured to use CPU mode (`AcceleratorDevice.CPU`) to ensure stable operation without GPU driver dependencies or detection failures.

+3. **Memory Resources**: Hugging Face Spaces provides 16GB RAM (vs 1GB on Streamlit Cloud free tier), which is essential for processing large documents with Docling's ML models.

 ## Project Structure